 Domestic appliances make our lives so much easier, which may go unappreciated when they work.
 But the minute they break down, they can cause stress and frustration!

-This is even more so if the property in which the appliance(s) reside is occupied under a tenancy agreement.
+This is even more so if the property in which the appliance resides is occupied under a tenancy agreement.

 The answer to this is much more complicated than the question.

 Any furnishing or equipment provided by the landlord under the tenancy agreement must be in safe and good working order.
-The exact responsibilities will be detailed in the agreement so it is worth checking what’s covered.
+The exact responsibilities will be detailed in your tenancy agreement, so it is worth checking what’s covered.

 Please note tenants are always responsible for their own belongings.

-If the property is managed by a letting’s agent then you may need to contact them instead.
-This can be done either verbally or in writing, but we recommend the latter so you have a record of the request.
+If the property is managed by a letting agent then you may need to contact them instead.
+This can be done either verbally or in writing, or via an online system that they have set-up.
+We recommend that you use one of the latter, so that you have a record of the request.

-The landlord may organise the repair themselves or ask you do to this.
+The landlord may organise the repair themselves or ask you to do this.

 If you feel your landlord or tenant is not carrying out their responsibilities then we would recommend, in all circumstances, that you seek professional advice.